Whether it’s a bout of Bali Belly or a preschooler with rotavirus, tummy bugs come in all shapes and guises.

 What if you are often feeling sick but don’t respond to treatment?

-If you don’t have a bug (your GP might do a stool sample and may repeat it if nothing is found but you continue to have symptoms), there are other common causes of chronic nausea, queasiness or diarrhoea.
+If you’ve seen your GP or specialist, and repeated stool samples are clear (often three may be needed) but you continue to have symptoms), there are other common causes of chronic nausea, queasiness or diarrhoea to consider.

 If you feel this way after fatty food it may be an indicator that your liver or gallbladder are not functioning well.
-See your GP for tests.
+See your GP for blood tests and investigations

 Stress can cause a range of gastrointestinal symptoms.